0xchase/HACS408E/content/assignments/_index.md

 There will be a homework assignment associated with almost every topic covered in class so make sure to complete all the labs.
 Assignments will be due approximately every two weeks.
-Please see the schedule below (and on the class webpage) for exact due dates.
+Please see the schedule below (and on the class web page) for exact due dates.
 Every assignment will require understanding the tools and techniques described in the associated week’s lecture.
 Students must complete a write-up of their results, explaining their analysis methods and possibly answering some questions.